cgewecke/hardhat-gas-reporter/README.md

 }
 ```

-*NB*: If you're using a hardhat template project and not seeing a gas report, look at your `hardhat.config.ts` and see how the authors' have configured the reporter - many of them use an ENV variable toggle by default.
+*NB*: If you're using a hardhat template project and not getting a gas report, look at your `hardhat.config.ts` and see how the authors' have configured the reporter - many of them use an ENV variable toggle by default.

 **:bulb: Caveats about Accuracy**:
 + The hardhat client implements the Ethereum Foundation EVM.
 To get accurate measurements for other EVM-based chains you may need to run your tests against development clients developed specifically for those networks.
 + Gas usage readings for `pure` and `view` method calls are **only a lower bound** of their real world cost (which will be 100's to 1000's of gas higher).
 Actual gas usage depends on the way the methods are called and the storage/memory state of the EVM at the moment of invocation.
-For more information on this see the great summary at [wolfio/evm/gas][1]
+For more information on this see the excellent summary at [wolfio/evm/gas][1]
 + L2 calldata gas usage readings for Optimism (e.g. `L1GasUsed`) are approximations - typically within 1% of observed usage on optimistic-scan.
 A small amount of variance is expected.

 ### Options